alexch/codelikethis/public/lessons/server_side_javascript/routing.md

 * ...or you can use *actual* regular expressions

+        // This route path will match butterfly
+        // and dragonfly, but not butterflyman
         app.get(/.*fly$/, function (request, response) {
-            response.send('I am some sort of fly')
+            response.send('I am a fly')
         })

 * for more info, see the full [Express Routing Guide](https://expressjs.com/en/guide/routing.html) on their web site